nhenezi/js-tutorial-scrollbar/tutorial.md

  and test it). ```overflow: hidden``` says just clip content.
-[Mozilla developer network](https://developer.mozila.org) has excelent reference on css ([CSS Reference - MDN](https://developer.mozilla.org/en/DOM/CSS)), so make sure you open that and visit it everyhing something is unclear or unfamiliar.
+[Mozilla developer network](https://developer.mozila.org) has excelent reference on css ([CSS Reference - MDN](https://developer.mozilla.org/en/DOM/CSS)), so make sure you open that and visit it everytime something is unclear or unfamiliar.

 But what we actually did here is hide all extra content from ```#content``` and that's not exactly what we wanted.
 If you set